 There are some circumstances where entering your PAYE reference into the tool won’t necessarily provide your correct staging date, these are as follows:

 You’ve brought forward your staging date.
 Even if you’ve notified us that you intend to bring your staging date forward, these changes won’t be reflected in the dates returned by the tool.
-Use our Duties Checker instead to understand what you need to do and by when.

 You have since 1 April 2012 changed your, or acquired a new PAYE reference but you are the same employer.
 You will need to enter the PAYE reference(s) you were using on 1 April 2012.
 However, if you are a new employer entity with a new PAYE scheme then the staging date returned for you should be the correct one.